What will campus life look like this winter?

-Fraternities and sororities will remain active through fall term and will hold fall recruitment virtually.
-Sophomores, juniors and seniors, who have a cumulative GPA of 2.5 and less than six disciplinary points are eligible for membership.
+Fraternities and sororities will remain active.
 Greek residences will house students from the chapters.
 Like all residence halls, they will be cleaned and monitored to reduce risk.
-All Greek houses, with the exception of Fero House, will have single rooms for fall term.
+All Greek houses, with the exception of Fero House, will have single rooms for the winter term.
 Access to the houses will be limited to students who live there.
 The chapters will continue to operate virtually, hosting meetings, programs and events.
 Community service/philanthropy events will occur remotely.

 Health Services will be open by appointment only in the fall, offering both in-person and telehealth visits, and in-house COVID-19 testing for symptomatic students.
 Students are encouraged to get a flu shot this fall.
 Flu shot clinics will be held twice weekly in October.
 The Wellness Center does not bill tuition but does charge a nominal fee for any in-house testing, medication, etc. A local pharmacy, Lange’s, delivers medications to Wicker Monday through Friday.
 All services provided are confidential.
 First-year students with additional questions about the Wellness Center or health requirement forms can learn more here.

 Kenney Community Center

 The Kenney Community Center, Union’s Office of Community Outreach, plans programs and events to encourage students to get involved through volunteering.
 While the format of many of these programs this year is still to be determined, the center plans to kick off fall term with the pre-orientation experience.
 The center's portion of the program introduces first-year students to Schenectady through community service and social activities.

 The Kenney Community Center is committed to providing community service opportunities to students and to working with community partners to plan for the 2020-21 academic year.
 More information will be available closer to the start of fall term.